 Using a winder will let you turn yarn skeins into center pull cakes in no time.
 These yarn cakes are a great way of preventing any knots and ties while pulling out the yarn.
 Also, these cakes don’t constantly flop and move around while you work like skeins.

 Rolling your yarn into balls before you start weaving takes some time.
 But you can trust me when I say that there is nothing worse than finding knots in the middle of a project.

 So learning how to wind yarn with a ball winder might take some extra time upfront, but it definitely pays off.

 Finally, tightly winded balls and cakes of yarn are much easier to store between two projects.
 If you store several hanks or skeins in the same drawer, you might find a monster of tangled threads and knots that can scare anyone.

 — Bekah (@TangledKnitter) 3 June 2016

-Pull the yarn through the loop arm, and secure the yarn in the two groves on the cone part of your winder.
+To get started, pull the yarn through the loop arm and secure the yarn in the two groves on the cone part of your winder.

 Keep rotating until you got a ball of the right size or you run out of yarn.
-Then take out the other side of the yarn that you initially secured into the groves of the cone and pull it outside.
-And gently slide off the ball from the winder.
+Then take out the yarn end that is secured to the center cone and gently slide off the ball from the winder.

 There are many different ball winders on the market.
-So what do you need to look for in a good yarn ball winder?
+So what do you need to look for to find the best yarn ball winder?